 Automated Software Testing Options

 There are plenty of options for automating testing in your software development lifecycle.
-You can choose from three main types of automated testing: Automated unit testing focuses on testing the smallest parts of your software code and is usually done manually by programmers.
+You can choose from this main types of automated testing: Automated unit testing focuses on testing the smallest parts of your software code and is usually done manually by programmers.
 Automated regression testing re-runs tests that you have run manually before to ensure that your software doesn’t break or stop working as intended.
 Automated functional/acceptance testing executes a set of predefined tests to see how the whole system works together.
 This is the type of testing you can automate the most, because it’s not connected to the code.

 Automated software testing tools

 There are a number of tools you can use to automate software testing.
 Whether you use one or a combination of them will depend on your specific project needs and requirements.
 Automated testing tools can run on different platforms, like Windows or Mac OS.
-They can also be integrated with other software tools, such as development and testing environments.
-Some of the most popular automated testing tools are:
+They can also be integrated with other software tools, such as development and testing environments. the most popular automated testing tools are:

 Calabash: This tool is used to automate functional/acceptance testing.
 It was designed to run on the Android and iOS operating systems.